Davidd-M/Davidd-M/README.md

 # Hello, World! 👋

-I'm a data enthusiast from Sofia, Bulgaria, currently on a Python programming journey.
+👨‍💼 I'm a software engineer from Sofia, Bulgaria, currently on a Python programming journey.

-📚 I'm currently learning Python and exploring its vast world of libraries and applications.
+📚 I'm currently learning programming and exploring its vast world of libraries and applications.

-## 🔧 Skills and Tools
+## 💡 Skills

 - Python
 - Databases